We take a short side track from our Celestial Navigation posts to do some quick revision on position lines and plotting positions on the chart.

 To plot a Dead Reckoning position on the chart, you convert your course to true, use the compass rose on the chart to determine your course, and a parallel ruler to move that course to the appropriate place on the chart, starting your line at your last confirmed position and projected forwards.
 Then you measure the distance travelled off the latitude scale on the side of your chart – 1 minute of latitude = 1 nautical mile.
 Above the line you should write C (for course) and the degrees in true, and below the line put an S (for speed) and the speed in knots.

-If you have a confirmed position fix you should circle it and put the time beside it.
-A DR position should be marked with a semi-circle and the time.
-Estimated Positions – EP’s should be identified by a square and the time.
-The time should be written in zone time or UTC – but obviously use the same time throughout!
+If you have a confirmed position fix you should circle it and put the time beside it written horizontally.
+A DR position should be marked with a semi-circle and the time written vertically.

 The longer you go without a confirmed fixed position – the less accurate the DR position will be.
 Fix expansion is a method of taking in to account all the possible errors from the DR position such as steering errors, compass errors, leeway, wind, currents etc and plot them on to an expanding error circle, which you would inspect for any hazards as you could potentially be anywhere inside that circle.